klavins/EEP520-W20/week_6/README.md

 Process / Manager Interface
 ===

 The process manager needs to update the timing information and status of a process as it manipulates it.
-Do enable this in such a way that our user does not need to think about it, we define a version of each of the main methods that are just for the manager to use.
+To enable this in such a way that our user does not need to think about it, we define a version of each of the main methods that are just for the manager to use.
 In particular, we add to our `Process` class:
 ```c++
 class Manager; // declare that Manager is a class,
                // defined elsewhere